Baldesk/great-stuff/README.md

 # Great Stuff!
 ## About
 A collection of things I have come across that should be of interest to any curious mind.
-This serves a dual purpose, both as a way to share things that interest me and as a method of cataloging resources to revisit.
+This serves a dual purpose; a way to share things that interest me and a method of cataloging resources to revisit.

 ## Top Recommendations
 Here is curated list of resources that shape my thinking and that I find myself coming back to.